20.October Room 311, Honolulu, Hawaii, US

 Schedule (TBU)

-All the accepted AIM workshop papers have poster presentation or oral presentation.
+All the accepted AIM workshop papers have poster presentation, some have, in addition, oral presentation.

 All the accepted AIM workshop papers are published under the book title "International Conference on Computer Vision Workshops (ICCVW)" by